50 Beowulf vs. 50 BMG: Not So Similar

 Rifle Cost & Availability

 You substantially lower the cost of a 50 Beowulf if you already have an AR lower.
 A new 50 Beowulf upper and bolt assembly will cost about $500.
-However, a new Alexander Arms semi-auto 50 Beowulf complete AR will cost $2,400.
+A new complete Alexander Arms semi-auto 50 Beowulf AR costs around $2,400.

-Clearly, you can spend as much as you'd like on a new rifle, but if you're on a tight budget like most of us, the 50 Beowulf is the way to go.
+You can spend as much as you'd like on a new rifle.
+But if you're on a tight budget like most of us, the 50 Beowulf is the way to go.

 Whether you're competition shooting, hunting, or target shooting, one of the best ways to save money on ammo is to reload.